 Moving a hot tub might sound like a really daunting task, but it is definitely doable!

-With a little bit of planning, the right tools and some man power, your hot tub will arrive in its’ new home in no time at all!
+With a little bit of planning, the right tools, and some manpower, your hot tub will arrive to its new home in no time at all!
 Don’t let this sheer size of your hot tub intimidate you with enough patience, anything can be accomplished.

 But why would you want to move your hot tub in the first place?
 Well, there certainly are many reasons why you would like to move your hot tub.
 Perhaps you’d like to transfer it to a different area of your home, you’re selling the spa to bring a newer model home, or you’re moving to a new house.